 The Bright Ideas

-Next we delve into sales, sale trends, turns, inventory, peak time, avg transaction, sales turnovers, assortment and what is often over looked the obsolescences.
+Next, we delve into sales, sale trends, turns, inventory, peak time, avg transaction, sales turnovers, assortment, and what has often overlooked the obsolescences.

 We offer Bookkeeping, Inventory and Sourcing management and training,